 - Click on the link.

 - Click “Submit.”

-“It’s very important to respond with accurate outages—even if you don’t have any,” says PJ Rehm, Manager of Technology & Renewable Programs at ElectriCities.
+“It’s very important to respond with accurate outages—even if you don’t have any,” says PJ Rehm, Vice President of Grid Innovation & Safety at ElectriCities.
 “Not only do we want our outage numbers to match what you’re telling your customers, many entities, including SERT, view our map for statewide outage numbers.
 Accurate numbers help SERT and the ElectriCities EAP determine which areas are most impacted.”